BardicDefense/purple-hack/README.md

 ### Spell Slot Progression Table

 This shows the number of spells of a given spell rank that a caster can prepare per day (also known as their spell slots).
 Mages are the first number, Arcanist Warriors are the number in parentheses.
-If the mage is a specialist, they add one to each level's spell slot total, but the extra spell must be from the school specialized in.
-If a spell is level-adjusted through feats, that spell is treated in all ways as a spell of the level to which it has been modified.
+If the mage is a specialist, they add one to each rank's spell slot total, but the extra spell must be from the school specialized in.
+If a spell is rank-adjusted through feats, that spell is treated in all ways as a spell of the rank to which it has been modified.

 | Mage Level |  1   |  2   |  3   |  4   |  5   |  6   |
 | :--------: | :--: | :--: | :--: | :--: | :--: | :--: |